Protect Yourself from Phishing: Don’t Take the Bait

 Why It Matters

-Phishing can lead to identity theft, stolen funds, and long-term impacts on your financial well-being.
+Phishing and Spoofing can lead to identity theft, stolen funds, and long-term impacts on your financial well-being.
 Staying alert and following best practices can help keep your information safe.